Density Weighted Angular Redshift Fluctuations: a New Cosmological Observable: Abstract

 \section{Abstract}

 We propose the use of angular fluctuations in the galaxy redshift field as a new way to extract cosmological information in the Universe.
-This new probe consists on the statistics of sky maps built by projecting redshifts under a Gaussian window of mean $z_{\rm obs}$ and width $\sigma_z$; $z(\vn) = \bar{z}+\sum_{j\in \vn} W_j (z_j-\bar{z}) / \langle \sum_i W_i \rangle= \bar{z} + \dz$, with $z_j$ and $W_j$ the redshift and the Gaussian weight, respectively, for the $j$-th galaxy falling on the pixel along sky direction $\vn$, $\bar{z}=\sum_i W_i z_i / \sum_i W_i$ is the average redshift under the Gaussian shell, and the $\langle ... \rangle$ brackets denote an angular average over the entire footprint.
+This new probe $\dz $consists on the statistics of sky maps built by projecting redshifts under a Gaussian window of width $\sigma_z$ centred upon a redshift $z_{\rm obs}$, and weighted by the galaxy density field.
 We compute the angular power spectrum of the $\dz$ field in both numerical simulations and in linear perturbation theory.
 From these we find that the $\dz$ field: {\it (i)} is sensitive to the underlying density and peculiar velocity fields; {\it (ii)} is highly correlated, at the $\gtrsim 60\,\%$ level, to the line-of-sight projected peculiar velocity field; {\it (iii)} for narrow windows $(\sigma_z < 0.03$), it is almost completely uncorrelated to the projected galaxy angular density field under the same redshift window; and {\it (iv)} it is largely unaffected by multiplicative and additive systematic errors on the observed number of galaxies that are redshift-independent over $\sim\sigma_z$.
-We conclude that $\dz$ is a simple and robust tomographic measure of the cosmic density and velocity fields, complementary to angular clustering, that will contribute to a more complete exploitation of current and upcoming galaxy redshift surveys.
+We conclude that $\dz$ is a simple and robust tomographic measure of the cosmic density and velocity fields, complementary to angular clustering, that will contribute to more complete exploitations of current and upcoming galaxy redshift surveys.